mayank698/https---github.com-mayank698-shopping-cart/README.md

 # shopping-page
-Website with Python and Django.
+Hi myself Mayank Pandey, I have created this website for the purpose of learning Python and Django.

 # prerequisites
 Basic knowledge of Python and Django.